Yawning Sons/WaterWays

 Yawning Sons/WaterWays is a split extended play by the collaborative musical projects Yawning Sons and WaterWays.
 It was released on December 24, 2010 by SpaceAge & Cheesecake Records.
 The EP is the second release from Yawning Sons, following up on their debut studio album Ceremony to the Sunset, and received generally positive reviews from music critics.

 Production

 Following the release of Ceremony to the Sunset, Gary Arce of Yawning Sons went back to the studio at the request of Linda Perry to record a series of tracks with fellow Yawning Sons member Mario Lalli and Fatso Jetson's Tony Tornay at the Donner and Blitzen Studio in Los Angeles.
 California.
-The new tracks formed part of a new band called WaterWays which, together with Arce, Lalli and Tornay, featured Abby Travis on vocals for a selection of tracks.
+The new tracks formed part of a new band called WaterWays, which, together with Arce, Lalli and Tornay, featured Abby Travis on vocals for a selection of tracks.

-WaterWays contributed two tracks, whose genre they describe as "aqua beat surf rock", towards the split, while Yawning Sons re-recorded and expanded one of the "Garden Sessions" outtakes from their Ceremony to the Sunset studio sessions.
+WaterWays contributed two tracks, whose genre they describe as "aqua beat surf rock", towards the split.
+At the same time, Yawning Sons re-recorded and expanded one of the "Garden Sessions" outtakes from their Ceremony to the Sunset studio sessions.
 The tracks were mastered at Abbey Road Studios in London.